tlepple/data_origination_workshop/README.md

 ####  Redpanda differentiators:
-Redpanda is less complex and less costly than any other commericial mission-critical event streaming platform.
+Redpanda is less complex and less costly than any other commerecial mission-critical event streaming platform.
 It's fast, it's easy, and it keeps your data safe.

   *  Redpanda is designed for maximum performance on any data streaming workload.